joscor90/twitter_clone/README.md

 After successfully cloning this repository you should do the following

-1. Open the project in your terminal and run the command: *bundle install* this will install and/or update the gems that this project needs to work.
+1. Open the project in your terminal and run the command: *bundle install* this will install and/or update the gems that this project needs to work. **Remember that your Ruby and RoR versions should match the ones described in the Gemfile**.

 2. Next run the following command: *rails db:setup* this will create the database, run the necessary migrations for the app to work and create a dummy account for you to use in the app.